Corrector Yui: Miscellaneous

-Appears in 2nd season; an unknown powerful computer virus.
-In the Japanese version, it's a coined word that is a mixture of "bug" and "virus".
+An unknown powerful computer virus that appears in the second season.
+In the Japanese version, it is a coined word that is a portmanteau of "bug" and "virus".

 Media

 Manga

 There are two versions of the Corrector Yui manga series.
-The original one was written and drawn by Kia Asamiya and published by Shogakkukan in Japan and does not have a release date in the States yet.
+The original manga was written and drawn by Kia Asamiya and published by Shogakkukan in Japan.
 It is a two volume series and was published in Ciao from 1999 to 2000.

 The manga that Tokyopop published was done by shojo artist Keiko Okamoto and is a manga adaptation of the anime series.
-That one is a nine volume two-part series which was published by NHK Publishing.
-This manga series was licensed in North America and translated into English by Tokyopop beginning in 2002.
+The manga, a nine volume two-part series, was published by NHK Publishing.
+It was licensed in North America and translated into English by Tokyopop beginning in 2002.

 Anime

-Viz Media has only released 18 of the 52 episodes onto Region 1 DVD in the United States.
-Whether or not Viz will release the rest of the series remains to be seen.
-The last DVD Viz released for the show, the 4th volume, came out 24 February 2004.
-It is one of the few Viz Media-licensed anime shows with its manga or light novel counterpart not also licensed by Viz Media.
+Viz Media released 18 of the 52 episodes onto Region 1 DVD in the United States.
+The last DVD Viz released for the show, the fourth volume, was released on 24 February 2004.
+It is one of the few Viz Media-licensed anime shows that did not have its manga or light novel counterpart also licensed by Viz Media.